Microaggressions and Traumatic Stress:

 From 2014 through 2017, he was the executive director of the CLAGS: The Center for LGBTQ Studies at the Graduate Center at the City University of New York, and he was the first person of color to hold this position in 25 years of the organization.

-From 2015 through 2017, he was the president of the Asian American Psychological Association (AAPA); he was the first openly gay person to serve in this role.
+From 2015 through 2017, he was the president of the Asian American Psychological Association (AAPA); he was the first openly gay person to serve in this role in the organization's 45-year history.
 Within AAPA, he cofounded the Division on Filipino Americans in 2010 and the Division on LGBTQ Issues in 2012.

 He is a National Trustee of the Filipino American National Historical Society (FANHS) and coordinated the FANHS national conference in New York in June 2016.
 He is also the cofounder of the LGBTQ Scholars of Color Network — a national network committed to academics and researchers who identify as LGBTQ people of color, which has been funded by the Annie E. Casey Foundation and the Arcus Foundation.

 For seven years, he served as a training psychologist with the New York Police Department — advocating for mental health awareness toward citizens with a range of psychological disorders.
 He is the CEO of Nadal and Associates — his consulting firm which has allowed him to facilitate trainings and workshops with corporations, hospitals, and nonprofit organizations, as well as serve as an expert witness for various court cases.

 Dr. Nadal received bachelor's degrees in psychology and political science from the University of California at Irvine, a master's degree in counseling from Michigan State University, and a PhD in counseling psychology from Teachers College, Columbia University.

 He is one of the leading researchers in understanding the impacts of microaggressions, or subtle forms of discrimination, on the mental and physical health of people of color; LGBTQ people; and other marginalized groups.